 Furthermore, the typical software and guidance systems on sUAS and large UAS are different, radio control (R/C) and satellite navigation respectively.
-Although many sUAS operate via radio control and have the ability to perform beyond-lineof-sight (BLOS).
+Although many sUAS operate via radio control and have the ability to perform beyond-line-of-sight (BLOS).
 SUAS tend to operate within line-of-sight, due to radio control capability constraints and to maintain adequate separation with surrounding aircraft.
 In addition, lost link procedures should be firmly in place for enhanced safety [19].
 Further, the FAA Modernization and Reform Act of 2012, mandates as part of UAS integration into the NAS, the FAA must provide specific recommendations on ensuring sense and avoid capability is equipped on any civil UAS [20].
-For example, during manned aircraft operation, the FAA requires the maintenance of three visual flight rules: Visual Flight Rules (VFR), Special Visual Flight Rules (SVFR) and Instrument Flight Rules (IFR).
-In addition, depending on the airspace of operation, there are different degrees of necessary separation.
-It is the opinion of the authors that the FAA will enforce an equivalent or higher level of separation for all UAS.
-In contrast, large UAS controlled via satellite may operate BLOS and for longer durations.
-This capability relates full-scale UAS more to the direct air carrier aircraft described above and therefore need higher minimums to match the enhanced level of risk.
+For example, during manned aircraft operation, the FAA requires the maintenance of three visual flight rules: Visual Flight Rules

-3"an air carrier or foreign air carrier directly engaged in the operation of aircraft under a certificate, regulation, order, or permit issued by the Department of Transportation or the Civil Aeronautics Board."
+&lt;sup>3"an air carrier or foreign air carrier directly engaged in the operation of aircraft under a certificate, regulation, order, or permit issued by the Department of Transportation or the Civil Aeronautics Board."
 [17]